pifroggi/vs_tiletools/README.md

 * __Spatial__
   * `mirror` Reflects the image into the padded region.
   * `repeat` Repeats the outermost pixel row/column.
-  * `fillmargins` Similar to repeat, but the top/bottom padding get more blurry the further away it is.
+  * `fillmargins` Similar to repeat, but the top/bottom padding gets more blurry the further away it is.
   * `telea` Telea's algorithm.
-Similar to fillmargins, but all padding get more blurry the further away it is.
+Similar to fillmargins, but all padding gets more blurry the further away it is.
   * `ns` Navier-Stokes algorithm.
 Similar to telea, but less blurry.
   * `fsr` Frequency Selective Reconstructiom algorithm.
 Better at keeping patterns/textures, but is slow.
   * `black` Solid black padding.